 We recommend navigating to the window above and scanning the list deciding which programmes you can live without.

 Handy tip: If there’s software that you only use every once in a while, it might still be worth uninstalling it and reinstalling it the next time you need it.

 8. Turn Windows features on or off

-While you’re in the Programs and Features screen, you might want to check to see if there are any Windows components you don’t need.
+While you’re in the Programs and Features (Control Panel > Programs), you might want to check to see if there are any Windows components you don’t need.
 Click Turn Windows features on or off and you’ll see a list of these components.

-You’ll want to be careful you don’t turn off anything you actually need.
+Be careful not to turn off anything you actually need.
 So again, a search for anything you’re unsure about is a good idea.